Ch. 1: Poppy

 His soft, affectionate expression melts my heart.
 “I love you too.”
 Tears shimmer in my eyes.

 The kisses that ensue are less hurried, more loving.
 We savor each other.
-The thoroughness with which he warms me up would make you think I was the one that received life-altering good news.
-When I can’t stand another second without him, I grab him by the shoulders and tug him up me.
+The thoroughness in which Rhys warms me up would make you think I was the one that received life-altering good news.
+When I can’t stand another second without him, I grab him by the shoulders and tug him closer to me.
 He plants a kiss on me that I can feel down to my toes.
 When we finally connect, a gasp expels from my lungs.
-The feeling is more intense than times previous, far more intimate.
-We are as close as two people can possibly be.
+The feeling is more intense than all the times previous, far more intimate.
+We are as close as two people can be.

 “You okay?”
 He stills, remaining inside.